adir1/adir1hugo/content/posts/2024-netflix-best-shows/index.md

 ---
 ## TLDR

 Netflix again cancelled several of our favorite shows, me and the family are Fuming!
-In this post I set out to explore Netflix decision process and show the myriad of major flaws in it.
+In this post I set out to explore Netflix decision process and explore potential flaws in it.
 At the end I offer some solution ideas, because I like to improve things, not just complain about things.

 ## Netflix CEO Lying (to himself)